waelse72/dotfiles/.vim/NOTES.md

 '' - jump to previous position
-ci' - edit text surrounded by '

 :%normal 2x - delete first two characters for each line (%: match all lines; normal: execute normal mode commands typed on the cmd line; 2x: delete 2 chars)

 :mes - show vim messages

+# Things to remember
+:gf go file, try with python

+## a range for the last changed lines: :'[,'.

+'[ start range
+'. last changed position

+example apply regex: :'[,'. s/^\"//e<CR>

+# Short HOWTOs

-## append space and text at the end of the line
+## append space and text in register at the end of the line

 just hit 1
 `nnoremap 1 A <esc>p`

+## edit text surrounded by ': ci'

+## close preview window (YouCompleteMe): :pc

-## delete untile end of line, exclusive of current letter
+## delete until end of line, exclusive of current letter
 (try after exiting insert mode)

 `lD` or `ld$`